 Like an SPF rating, the higher the UPF number, the more protection the garment offers.
-For instance a shirt with a rating of 25 allows approximately 1/25th, or 4 percent of the sun's UV rays through it, and a pair of pants with a UPF of 50+ allows less than 2 percent.
+For instance, a shirt with a rating of 25 allows approximately 1/25th, or 4 percent of the sun's UV rays through it, and a pair of pants with a UPF of 50+ allows less than 2 percent.
 Clothes with a rating of under 15 UPF are not allowed to claim a UPF rating, but for comparison, a plain white cotton t-shirt has a rating of about 5-8 UPF, allowing about 20 percent of the sun's rays through, which is still far more effective than wearing nothing at all.

 How does it work?

-Clothing is given a UPF protection rating through a couple of different factors: construction, dyes and treatments.
+Clothing is given a UPF protection rating through a couple of different factors: construction, dyes, and treatments.
 By careful selection of fiber type, such as nylon and polyester, which both do a great job of repelling the sun's rays, and a dense, tight weave, the fabric itself can let very few rays of UV light through.
 Certain dyes also affect the amount of radiation that can penetrate through the garment.
 The color has no effect, but the dye itself, which can be engineered for UV sun protection, adds to the garment's rating.
-Lastly, certain chemical treatments can be added to the garment to boost its rating.
+Lastly, specific chemical treatments can be added to the clothing to boost its rating.

 Do you even need clothes with a UPF Factor?

 All clothes protect against the sun's rays to some degree, and most likely you have never gotten a sunburn underneath your shirt.
 However, certain skin types, such as people who are very fair-skinned, may benefit from extra protection from UPF rated clothes.
 Certain regions of the world may require extra sun protection, such as near the equator or areas near water and snowfields.
-Also, people who spend a great deal of time at altitude, where the sun's rays are more intense, may demand more from their clothing.
+People who spend a great deal of time at altitude, where the sun's rays are more intense, may demand more from their clothing.
 Wearing clothing with a UPF rating is not essential for spending time outdoors, but it does assure that you are exposing yourself to less harmful rays.

 Color can be an over-looked consideration when selecting an outdoor garment.
-Most people pick the color of their pants or other clothing based upon style, that is, what colors they like the best, but in reality choosing the right colored outdoor clothing can make a big difference in the garment's performance and also how you will feel in different conditions with it on.
+Most people pick the color of their pants or other clothing based upon style, that is, what colors they like the best, but in reality, choosing the right colored outdoor clothing can make a big difference in the garment's performance and also how you will feel in different conditions with it on.
 Luckily, all of the pants in our review come in many different colors, so this shouldn't affect which garment you select, but it is something to consider once you have chosen the pair you want to buy.

-In general, we prefer white, tan, beige, or other very light colored garments for hiking in the sun or in warm climates.
+In general, we prefer white, tan, beige, or other very light colored garments for hiking in the sun or warm climates.
 We prefer black or other dark colors for hiking in colder seasons or higher altitudes.
-It is our experience that the color of your pants will drastically effect how hot they will feel in the direct sun, and in many cases how quickly they will dry out.
+It is our experience that the color of your pants will drastically affect how hot they will feel in the direct sun, and in many cases how quickly they will dry out.
 White and other light colors reflect light, so will tend to absorb much less heat from the sun, thereby keeping you cooler and less sweaty.
 Black and dark colors absorb light, as well as heat from the sun, keeping you much warmer, potentially sweatier, but also possibly helping you dry out faster.
 Using this knowledge in conjunction with the temperatures or climate that you will be hiking in can make a huge difference in your comfort level, and is quite literally something we always consider when heading out on a hike.
 We have many options of clothing in both dark and light colors and choose ones that match the conditions and location of our daily hikes.